onetonfoot/Bonsai.jl/README.md

 # Routing

-Routing relies on the router from in `HTTP` master branch.
-As such the functionality is the same (see the copied doc stings bellow).
+Routing relies on the router from `HTTP`, as such the functionality is the same (see the copied doc stings bellow).

 The following path types are allowed for matching:
   * `/api/widgets`: exact match of static strings